apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

-    $ singularity inspect --helpfile container.sif  # See the container's help, if provided
+    $ apptainer inspect --helpfile container.sif  # See the container's help, if provided

-    $ singularity inspect --helpfile --app=foo foo.sif  # See the help for foo, if provided
+    $ apptainer inspect --helpfile --app=foo foo.sif  # See the help for foo, if provided

 -------------------------
 Download pre-built images